WilleLX1/RubyRAT/README.md

 2. `!kill`: Disconnects client from C2.
 3. `!restart`: Restarts client.
 4. `!version`: Prints out current version of RubyRAT.
+5. `!cmd <command>`: Execute a shell command.
+6. `!interactive_cmd`: Starts a CMD terminal in discord.
+(Avoid using commands that output much information, like "dir").

 ### Surveillance
 1. `!screenshot`: Takes a screenshot on the client side and sends it to C2.